Story by: Sara Thompson on November 10, 2021

 The cost of testing itself is often, but not always, covered by insurance.
 Cost is determined by your insurance policy and medical history.
 Your counselor will review the cost of genetic testing with you prior to ordering testing.
 You can choose to be informed of the amount you will pay before agreeing to have the test performed.

 While some cancers have a genetic link, your risk of developing most cancers — especially colon cancer — can be reduced through healthy eating, regular exercise and early screenings.
-Learn more about your personal risk factors for colon cancer by taking this quick colon cancer risk assessment.

 A Norton Telehealth visit is a convenient, safe way to meet with a genetic counselor.
 A telehealth visit is billed the same way an in-person doctor visit would be billed, so check with your insurance provider if you are unsure about the cost of an office visit.